wercker-labs/wercker-blog/source/posts/2013-10-04-Getting-started-with-android-part-4.md

 The browser will be redirected to the deploy page, showing the progress of the deploy.

-Wait until deploy is completed and expand the `upload to testflight` if all went right you should see a json response object.
+Wait until the deploy is completed and expand the `upload to testflight` if all went right you should see a json response object.

-Switching back to testflight, we should see in the apps list our GettingStarted app.
+Switching back to testflight, we should see in the **apps list** our GettingStarted app.
 Click on applications and go to 'wercker' via the breadcrumbs.
 Let's enable notifications when a new build is deployed.
 For this, click on 'wercker' and add a distribution list, named 'wercker' and add at least one user.

 We also need to update `wercker.yml` to set the `notify` option to True and set the distribution_lists to 'wercker'.
 Commit/push the changes and deploy the build.
-The user should receive an email.
+The user should receive an email!

+You now have continuous delivery set up for your Android applications!

 ---